z00logist/linguistics-thesaurus/Thesaurus/Language/Inner-Structure/Phonology/Core/Phonology.md

 Phonology is the study of how sounds function within a particular language, focusing on the system and patterns of sounds that convey meaning.

 > **Hayes (2009):**
-> "Phonology examines the abstract, grammatical characterization of systems of sounds or signs."
+> " The goal of phonology is to understand the tacit system of rules that the speaker uses in apprehending and manipulating the sounds of her language"

 ## Key Concepts